aptech/docs/docs/CR-gdaLoad.rst

 If no matching structure definition is found, the definition in the file will be loaded into the workspace.
-If there is already a non-matching structure definition with the same name in the workspace and *rename* is set to 1, then gdaLoad will attempt to rename the structure definition, using the same method as it does for variable names.
+If there is already a non-matching structure definition with the same name in the workspace and *rename* is set to 1, then :func:`gdaLoad` will attempt to rename the structure definition, using the same method as it does for variable names.

-If a structure variable is encountered in the GDA file, a structure variable of the same name already exists in the workspace, and *modify* is set to 1, then gdaLoad will modify the existing variable, providing that the structure definitions of the two variables match.
+If a structure variable is encountered in the GDA file, a structure variable of the same name already exists in the workspace, and *modify* is set to 1, then :func:`gdaLoad` will modify the existing variable, providing that the structure definitions of the two variables match.